fortra/nanodump/README.md

 <h3>Spoof the callstack</h2>

-You can open a handle to LSASS with a fake callstack, this makes the function call look a bit more legitimate.
+You can open a handle to LSASS with a fake callstack, this makes the function call look a bit more legitimate (especially if run as BOF).
-The offsets used in this feature, are only valid for Windows 10.0.19044.1706 (21h2), in other versions, the callstack might not look as expected.
-You can spoof the callstack of svchost, wmi and rpc.
-To access this feature, use the paramter `--spoof-callstack` with the values `svchost`, `wmi` or `rpc`.
+To access this feature, use the paramter `--spoof-callstack`.

 <h2 id="combinations">3.
 Combining techniques</h2>